Everything’s on the Line

 It was a Jamaican tour guide and his weathered glass-bottom boat that sparked the idea in Captain Jennifer Dowker that her childhood passion could become a bonafide career.

 But the path to Dowker’s current success was rife with hardship; for months, she would lie awake at night researching business fundamentals, and by day Dowker crafted her business plan with her three sons as part of their homeschooling education.
-Her dream propelled her through a dark period in her life: a tumultuous divorce.
+Her dream propelled her through a difficult period in her life: a tumultuous divorce.

 In the fall of 2018, an opportunity to actualize her passion project arose: The Northern Lakes Economic Alliance, a nonprofit whose mission is to create jobs in four northern Michigan counties, invited Cheboygan County-area entrepreneurs to pitch their business plans for a chance at nearly $20,000 in startup funds.
 Dowker, banking on a victory at the Shark Tank-esque competition, was devastated when she did not attain any investment dollars.